-F. Investments
+E. Investments

 Held-to-maturity securities are those securities in which the entity has the ability and intent to hold the security until maturity.
 Held-to-maturity securities are recorded at amortized cost, adjusted for the amortization and accretion of premiums or discounts.
-As of September 30, 2016 there were no securities classified as held-to-maturity.
+As of September 30, 2019 and 2018 there were no securities classified as held-to-maturity.

-Trading securities are those which are bought and held principally for the purpose of selling them in the near term and therefore held for only a short period of time.
+Trading securities are those which are bought and held principally for the purpose of selling them in the near term and therefore may be held for only a short period of time.
 ESF's Other FCDAs and Investment Securities purchased after June 30, 2016 are classified as trading.
 Trading securities are recorded at fair value with all unrealized holding gains and losses reflected in earnings.
 Realized gains and losses from the sale of trading securities are determined on a specific-identification basis.
-As of September 30, 2016 there were no securities classified as Trading.